 Phishing and social engineering

-Phishing is a flexible attack method with multiple strategies.
+Because it exploits human psychology rather than just software bugs, phishing remains a highly flexible attack method with multiple strategies.
 Common varieties include:

 1. Spear phishing